Dedicated Fleet Hot Topic 2

 We are backhauling product and doing a lot of work in our supply chain to help reduce costs.

 You say that you have done many comparative exercises to compare own with out-sourced transport and every time; "own is best for the business".
 You also accept that as a distributor; "transport is your core business."
-There is also an extremely interesting point you make and that is you also; "look for joint ventures by up-ticking this policy with transporters when the opportunity exists to fill their empty back halls from your DCs.
+There is an extremely interesting point you make and this is you also; "look for joint ventures by up-ticking this policy with transporters when the opportunity exists to fill their empty back halls from your DCs.

 All this makes absolute sense but the most interesting point is that each time you do an exercise on own verses out-source, own proves to be best for the business.
 Is this due to your transport division being a separate stand alone 3PL operation from your retail outlets?